Start in the right place.

 Read the situation before action.

-Critical Situation Assessment helps you understand what is actually happening before you react, correct, delegate, or escalate.
+Comprehensive Situation Assessment helps leaders understand what is actually happening before they react, correct, delegate, escalate, or commit resources.

 2. DEPN

-Personal, Role, and Organizational Risk helps you assess what the decision could cost you, the work, the team, and the organization.
+Personal, Role, and Organizational Risk helps leaders understand what the move could cost the person, the role, the team, and the organization before damage spreads.

 Build options before failure.